nmerovingian/dissociativeCE-Simulation-MachineLearning/README.md

 # Simulation, Python

 Simulation program of dissociative CE reaction using Python.
 Good for users loving Python.
-Ordinary packages like Numpy, Scipy, Matplotlib are required.
+Ordinary packages like Numpy, Scipy, and Matplotlib are required.

 # Visualizing Voltammograms
 A bunch of useful scripts for visualization of voltammogram files, plotting concentration profiels, plotting Tafel plots and analysis.
-Sample data is included for reference. helper.py is a helper scripts for data analysis and visualization, which includes scripts to locate voltammogram files, to parse files and formatter for matplotlib.
+Sample data is included for reference. *helper.py* is a helper scripts for data analysis and visualization, which includes scripts to locate voltammogram files, to parse files and formatter for matplotlib.